jrsalata/toolery/README.md

 # toolery

-Toolery is meant to be a mental health toolbox created by you, for you.
-You know what your brain needs in different situations and we want to make it easier for you to remember those needs.

-Create tasks that you know help you when experiencing different situations.
-Tag them so you can find only the ones you need when you need them.

-All of the content is created by you so you have control.

-Never any ads, monetization, or generative-AI* for the contents.

-*Gen-AI may be used for small parts of development.
-However, it will be kept minimal as this is a learning project.

-## Goals

-- notifications for daily tasks/activities
+Toolery is an Android app created using Flutter that I created to act as a sort of toolbox for mental health.
+Its a place to write down various techniques, thought patterns, and reminders that help you when you need it most.
+It is a fairly simple app, but one that I created out of necessity for myself.

+The overall design philosophy is to have most, if not all, of the content be user-customizable and local.
+This means that there are no accounts, no advertisements, and complete control over your toolbox.
+Users know what they need best and they should have full control over their tools.

+If I can afford the Apple development program, it will also be on iOS as Flutter is a multi-platform tool.

+Some features include:

-- guided meditation sessions
+- Custom guided breathing exercises
-- personal journal with promps
-- list of personal mantras that help with focus
+- Affirmations lists for reminders to yourself
+- Detailed tasks to help you out
+- Tags to organize tasks
+- No data collection
+- No account
-- custom themes
+- No ads

+It is currently in a closed testing period.
+If you are interested, please email toolery@salata.software with the email address associated with your Google Play Account!

 ## Credit